epicblockchain/epic-dashboard/README.md

 **/update**
 Endpoint for receiving .swu file to update the firmware.
 Accepts multipart/form-data encoding in the body.
 Note this is not receiving a json.
+The form keys are "password", "checksum", and "swupdate.swu".
+The form values are described by their keys.

 ## Specific addresses